Te-Maramataka/nsb-matariki/README.md

 # Matariki-Calculator
-A script that returns the Matariki date by having the year as input hello :))
+A script that returns the Matariki date by having the year as input.